About the Fund

 The Fund is run by a group of three Board members, each with a three-year term.

-In addition, at any given time there is a six-member Advisory Board, which supports the Fund's Board of Directors, helps to promote the Fund, and serves as a source of new candidates as members rotate off the Board.
-Each year, when one Board member's term is up, he or she is replaced by a new member from the Advisory Board and a new person is brought onto the Advisory Board.
-For the names of current Board and Advisory Board members, please see the About page.
+In addition, at any given time there is a six-member Advisory Group, which supports the Fund's Board of Directors, helps to promote the Fund, and serves as a source of new candidates as members rotate off the Board.
+Each year, when one Board member's term is up, he or she is replaced by a new member from the Advisory Group and a new person is brought onto the Advisory Group.

-If you are interested in becoming a member of the Alex Wilson Fund Advisory Board, please email the Board.
+If you are interested in becoming a member of the Alex Wilson Fund Advisory Board, please email the Board, with contact information and a sentence or two about why you or the person you are nominating would make a good addition to the Advisory Group.

 About Alex "Tink" Wilson